mlcommons/ck/README.md

 ## Contributing

 Please follow this [guide](https://github.com/ctuning/ck/wiki) to add your workflows and components.
-Note that major revision to simplify this guide based on your feedback is planned in 2019!
+Note that we plan to rewrite it and add tutorials as soon as we have more resources!

 Feel free to provide your suggestions using our [public mailing list](https://groups.google.com/forum/#!forum/collective-knowledge) and the [Slack channel](https://cKnowledge.org/join-slack)!

+Contact [Grigori Fursin](mailto:grigori.fursin@codereef.ai) about the long-term vision and development plans.